python/devguide/internals/garbage-collector.rst

 unreachable.
 This is the cyclic garbage collector, usually called just Garbage Collector (GC), even though reference counting is also a form of garbage collection.

-CPython contains two GC implementations starting in version 3.13.
-One implementation is used in the default build and relies on the global interpreter lock for thread-safety.
-The other implementation is used in the free-threaded build.
+Starting in version 3.13, CPython contains two GC implementations:

+* The default build implementation relies on the :term:`global interpreter lock` for thread safety.
+* The free-threaded build implementation pauses other executing threads when performing a collection for thread safety.

 Both implementations use the same basic algorithms, but operate on different data structures.
+The :ref:`gc-differences` section summarizes the differences between the two GC implementations.

 Memory layout and object structure